 Like much of the world, climate change is making droughts more likely and more severe in the United States, according to C2ES.
 Even areas that don't experience precipitation shortfalls will struggle with increased water demands and faster evaporation as temperatures rise.
 Recent studies suggest that the Western U.S. is in another drought after experiencing the worst megadrought—unusually severe period of drought lasting at least 20 years—of the last 1,200 years between 2012 and 2016.

 The Southwest will be hit particularly hard by climate-induced drought

 Just as with hurricanes, drought in the United States has gotten worse over the past few decades compared with virtually any other period on record, and the Southwest will likely be the hardest-hit region moving forward.
-It already has been, in fact.
-In 2011, Texas experienced its 12 driest months on record, according to C2ES.

 Increased drought could lead to food instability